 Some items that might have been removed are your running batteries, smaller appliance batteries, and liquids (cleaners, repellents, etc).

-You’ll want to check your batteries, clean them if that seems necessary and check their charge.
+And before you put these items back in, you’ll want to check your batteries: clean them if that seems necessary and check their charge.

 2. Air everything out

 Opening the windows and airing out your linens will help freshen up the camper after being closed for the winter.